aledelorbe/Veterinaria-3-Backend/README.md

 - Implement an endpoint to retrieve a specific client's information using their full name.
 - Implement an endpoint to retrieve a specific client's information and all their pets using the name of one of their pets.
+- Add an interception method (before execution) to the update methods of the client, pet, and address entities.
+- Implement the correct way to perform CRUD operations on the objects of the pet and address entities.
+- Deploy on AWS.

 ## Demo